1. Security Principles

 A threat model is a model of who your attacker is and what resources they have.
 Attackers target systems for various reasons, be it money, politics, fun, etc. Some aren’t looking for anything logical—some attackers just want to watch the world burn.

-Take, for example your own personal security.
+Take, for example, your own personal security.
 Understanding your threat model has to do with understanding who and why might someone attack you; criminals, for example, could attack you for money, teenagers could attack you for laughs (or to win a dare), governments might spy on you to collect intelligence (but you probably are not important enough for that just yet), or intimate partners could spy on you.

 Once you understand who your attacker is and what resources they might possess, there are some common assumptions that we take into account for attackers:

-1. The attacker can interact with your systems without anyone noticing, meaning that you might not always be able to detect the attacker tampering with your system before they attack.
+- The attacker can interact with your systems without anyone noticing, meaning that you might not always be able to detect the attacker tampering with your system before they attack.

-2. The attacker has some general information about your system, namely the operating system, any potential software vulnerabilities, etc.
+- The attacker has some general information about your system, namely the operating system, any potential software vulnerabilities, etc.

-3. The attacker is persistent and lucky; for example, if an attack is successful 1/1,000,000 times, the attacker will try 1,000,000 times.
+- The attacker is persistent and lucky; for example, if an attack is successful 1/1,000,000 times, the attacker will try 1,000,000 times.

-6. Every system is a potential target.
+- Every system is a potential target.
 For example, a casino was once hacked because a fish-tank thermometer was hacked within the network.

 Finally, be extremely vigilant when dealing with old code as the assumptions that were originally made might no longer be valid and the threat model might have changed.
 When the Internet was first created, for example, it was mostly populated by academics who (mostly) trusted one another.
 As such, several networking protocols made the assumption that all other network participants could be trusted and were not malicious.
 Today however, the Internet is populated by billions of devices, some of whom are malicious.
-As such, many network protocols that were designed a long time ago are now suffering under the strain of attack.
+As a result, many network protocols that were designed a long time ago are now suffering under the strain of attack.

 1.2.
 Consider Human Factors